-Originally published by Being well on Medium
+Initially published by Being well on Medium

 It is not a surreptitious truth that anyone who pursues a professional life must dedicate part, if not all, of their lifespan to learning the required skills—moreover, pronounced, valid to those seeking the medical profession.
 Long lore periods, sleepless nights, and stressful days are very well known to every medical doctor.
 That does not only hold in the United States but is also valid across the globe.
-That is why the medical profession is considered a lifestyle more so than just a career.
+That is why the medical profession is considered a lifestyle more than a career.
 It is the lifetime investment of every physician.
 It is precisely based on the latter fact that most medical doctors, by omission, only know in what they have invested their lives!

 Indeed, some physicians may step out of their comfort zone and pursue alternate avenues to adapt to their ever-changing domain, i.e., the Healthcare industry.
 However, the majority take a passive stance, particularly regarding the information technology of their industry.

-Physicians working like Robots
+Physicians Working Like Robots

 Experts in every industry logically and by virtue have taken control of the leadership within their respective domains.
 They have harnessed the best technology they can offer to their needs by taking the lead on business requirements, design validation, and quality assurance.

 The Black hat attitude’s ultimate consequence has not worked in their interest.
 It has created a vacuum for other industry leaders, information, and the insurance industry, significantly disrupting the healthcare domain.
-Doing so has uttered physicians’ taking a follower stance rather than a leadership role, just if physicians should assume the pre-programmed algorithms.
+Doing so has uttered physicians’ taking a follower stance rather than a leadership role, just as physicians should assume the pre-programmed algorithms.

-Physicians working for Robots
+Physicians Working For Robots

 Artificial Intelligence needs an algorithm to diagnose, just like a physician needs medical knowledge.
 Developments in modern data analytics and computational leverage grant the recourse to obtain new insight and transport data along with subsidized value to clinical practice in real-time.
 Such systems are denominated as “Clinical Decision Support” (CDS).